Items filtered by date: July 2025

 It is very important that you take care of your feet.
 It’s easy to take having healthy feet for granted, however foot problems tend to be among the most common health conditions.
 Podiatrists can help diagnose and treat a variety of feet related conditions, so it is crucial that you visit one if you need assistance.

-If you have any questions please feel free to contact our offices located in Bettendorf, DeWitt, and Davenport, IA. .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact our offices located in Bettendorf, DeWitt, and Davenport, IA. .
+We offer the newest diagnostic and treatment technologies for all your foot care needs.